Intelligent designer

-An intelligent designer, also referred to as an intelligent agent, is the hypothetical willed and self-aware entity that the intelligent design movement argues had some role in the origin and/or development of life.
+An intelligent designer, also referred to as an intelligent agent, is the pseudoscientific hypothetical willed and self-aware entity that the intelligent design movement argues had some role in the origin and/or development of life.
 The term "intelligent cause" is also used, implying their teleological supposition of direction and purpose in features of the universe and of living things.